Horberey History, Family Crest & Coats of Arms

 Early History of the Horberey family

 This web page shows only a small excerpt of our Horberey research.
-Another 81 words (6 lines of text) covering the years 1273, 1335 and 1379 are included under the topic Early Horberey History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1086, 1273, 1634, 1707, 1773, 1707, 1726, 1729, 1730, 1733 and 1733 are included under the topic Early Horberey History in all our PDF Extended History products and printed products wherever possible.

 Horberey Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Horberey family name include Horberry, Horbury, Horbiry, Horberie, Horbery and many more.

 Early Notables of the Horberey family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Horberey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Horberey family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Horberey surname or a spelling variation of the name include: John Horby, who sailed to Philadelphia in 1876.